LLNL/variorum/src/docs/sphinx/Powmon.rst

     $ power_wrapper_static -w 100 -a "sleep 10"

-Similaarly, the example below will set an initial package-level power limit of 100W on each socket, sample the power usage, and then dynamically adjust the power cap stepwise every 500ms while executing a sleep for 10 seconds:
+Similarly, the example below will set an initial package-level power limit of 100W on each socket, sample the power usage, and then dynamically adjust the power cap step-wise every 500ms while executing a sleep for 10 seconds:

 .. code:: bash